Annette LePique, September - October 2026

 Sharmistha Ray, May - June 2026

-Sharmistha Ray (they/them) is a visual artist, art critic, curator, and professor at Carnegie Mellon University.
-Their artistic practice uses modes of abstraction to explore imagery related to Hindu and Buddhist cosmologies, the patterning and ornamentation of South Asian crafts and sacred architecture in relationship to global modernisms and queer futurity.
+Sharmistha Ray (they/them) is a visual artist and Estella Loomis McCandless Assistant Professor of Art at Carnegie Mellon University.
+Their artistic practice uses modes of abstraction to explore imagery related to Hindu and Buddhist cosmologies, the patterning and ornamentation of South Asian crafts, and sacred architecture in relationship to global modernisms and queer futurity.

 Sharmistha Ray in front of their painting.
 Credit: Zachary Riggleman